ChrisVine/chez-simple-sockets/README.md

 'backlog' is the maximum number of queueing connections provided by the socket.

-&listen-condition will be raised if the making of a listening socket fails, to which applying listen-condition? will return #t.
+A &listen-condition exception will be raised if the making of a listening socket fails; applying listen-condition? to the raised condition object will return #t.

 On success, this procedure returns the file descriptor of the server socket.